Blaize-Egelhof/P4-Genepool/README.md

   ![Request a quote section](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/products-and-services-p3.PNG)

-  - When the blue Callback Form button is pressed a form reveals itself to users , this form is designed for users who have queries and would like to either be called back or contacted via email
+  - When the blue Callback Form button is pressed users are navigated to the hidden quote form,  this form is designed for users who have queries and would like to either be called back or contacted via email

   ![Request a quote section](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/products-and-services-p4.PNG)

-  - This form follows the exact same layout and color theme as the Request a Quote form used on my index page , the decision to keep the same layout and color schema was enforced to maintain consistancy.
+  - This form follows the same layout and colour theme as the Request a Quote form used on my index page, the decision to keep the same layout and colour schema was enforced to maintain consistency.

-  - If a user succesfully submits the form a green pop-up will appear in the header notifying users that Genepool has recived their request and will be in contact shortly.
+  - If a user successfully submits the form a green pop-up will appear in the header notifying users that Genepool has received their request and will be in contact shortly.

   ![Callback Success](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/callback-success.PNG)

-  - Similarly if a user doesnt complete the form correctly a red error message will display notifying users.
+  - Similarly, if a user doesn't complete the form correctly a red error message will display notifying users.

   ![Callback Failure](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/callback-failure.PNG)

   ### Clients Page

-  - My clients page consists of unique header in the sense that my company's logo is displayed on the left , the choice of colors, fonts and icons remain the same for consistancy , users who have signed in succesfully will be greeted in the header above the left aligned Genepool logo "Hello,{*UserName*}".
+  - My client's page consists of a unique header in the sense that my company's logo is displayed on the left, the choice of colours, fonts and icons remain the same for consistency, and users who have signed in successfully will be greeted in the header above the left aligned Genepool logo "Hello,{*UserName*}".

-  - The header remains the same as the products and services page's header in all aspects expect that the "Sign In" buttom is replaced with a "Log Out" button in order to provide a method for logged in users to log Out.
+  - The header remains the same as the products and services page's header in all aspects except that the "Sign In" button is replaced with a "Log Out" button to provide a method for logged-in users to log Out.

-  - Below the header is a simple underlined text declaring "My Tickets" , this section is to house all of the logged in clients ticket objects , signed in users can click the "Create Ticket Requests" button in order to reveal a Ticket Form in order to create new ticket objects.
+  - Below the header is a simple underlined text declaring "My Tickets" , this section is to house all of the logged-in client's ticket objects, signed users can click the "Create Ticket Requests" button to reveal a Ticket Form to create a new ticket objects.

  ![Create a Ticket](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/create-a-ticket.PNG)

- - Once a ticket has been created clients have the option to either edit the contents of the newly created ticket object OR view the ticket chat dialogue , the edit page for the tickets is heavily restricted for clients (Client are unable to change ticket Created date etc).
+ - Once a ticket has been created clients have the option to either edit the contents of the newly created ticket object OR view the ticket chat dialogue, the edit page for the tickets is heavily restricted for clients (Clients are unable to change ticket Created date etc).

- - If a client selects the "View" button of the respective ticket a chat dialogue of the ticket will open , this chat dialogue is intended for conversations between the Genepool Staff and the Client directly , relating to the topic mentioned in the respective ticket.
+ - If a client selects the "View" button of the respective ticket a chat dialogue of the ticket will open, this chat dialogue is intended for conversations between the Genepool Staff and the Client directly, relating to the topic mentioned in the respective ticket.

   ![Ticket Chat](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/ticket-chat-view.PNG)

-  - Clients(Ticket Owner) and staff can publish replies on the same ticket using the navigation form near the bottom of the ticket chat dialogue, depending on if the person who replied is a staff memeber or if its the origional ticket owner , their messages will look slighly different in order to easily allow users to differentiate , additionally all tickets by default have the status of "Unanswered" only when a Staff member replies to the ticket object will the status change to "Answered" anytime a client replies to their own ticket the status toggles back to "Unanswered"
+  - Clients(Ticket Owner) and staff can publish replies on the same ticket using the navigation form near the bottom of the ticket chat dialogue, depending on if the person who replied is a staff member or if it's the original ticket owner, their messages will look slightly different to easily allow users to differentiate, additionally, all tickets by default have the status of "Unanswered" only when a Staff member replies to the ticket object will the status change to "Answered" anytime a client replies to their ticket the status toggles back to "Unanswered"

-  - Pagination has been used in this page , as the more objects that need to be pulled from the database , the slower the rendering of the page becomes, only 10 message objects are displayed per paginated page.(Pagination Navigation has been included)
+  - Pagination has been used on this page, as the more objects that need to be pulled from the database, the slower the rendering of the page becomes, only 10 message objects are displayed per paginated page.
+(Pagination Navigation has been included)

   - Upon selecting "Edit" for a ticket clients can edit the tickets header and description.